Back

 Part 3: Check the Configuration

 1. Open Bluebook on some of your testing devices and click Test Your Device on the sign-in screen.
 If you see a checkmark next to Verified Mode, you configured the setting correctly.
+If you don’t, these troubleshooting tips might help.

 2. Open Bluebook on a device belonging to any lower organizational units to make sure they inherited the verified mode boot setting.
 Devices for students with accommodations might be assigned to a lower OU, for example.